 job - Control a group of processes

 A job is a group of processes and possibly other (child) jobs.
 Jobs are used to track privileges to perform kernel operations (i.e., make various syscalls, with various options), and track and limit basic resource (e.g., memory, CPU) consumption.
 Every process belongs to a single job.
-Jobs can also be nested, and every job except the root job also belongs to a single (parent) job.
+All the jobs on a Fuchsia system form a tree, with every job, except the root job, belonging to a single (parent) job.

-Jobs control "applications" that are composed of more than one process to be controlled as a single entity.
+Jobs allow "applications" that are composed of more than one process to be controlled as a single entity.

 zx_job_create()- create a new child job.

 zx_process_create()- create a new process within a job.

 zx_job_set_policy()- set policy for new processes in the job.

 Except as otherwise noted, the content of this page is licensed under the Creative Commons Attribution 4.0 License, and code samples are licensed under the Apache 2.0 License.
 For details, see the Google Developers Site Policies.
 Java is a registered trademark of Oracle and/or its affiliates.